DCEtech/DCEtechWeb/content/My Final Degree Project.md

 <br>

-The app includes a login system, which is managed in the data base.
+The app includes a login system, which is managed in the database.
 To ensure strong and secure passwords,  I encrypt the user passwords before storing them.
 When a user logs in, the system  decrypts the stored password and comprares it with the input to ensure privacy and securty.
 <br>
 I use bcrypt, a password hashing function designed to be secure against brute-force attacks.
 This hashing  method includes: